Avoid these costly LinkedIn mistakes

-I can feel tempting to try and figure out LinkedIn on your own to promote your small business.
-Anyways, how hard can it be to write content and send messages?
+It can be tempting to try to figure out LinkedIn on your own to promote your small business.
+Anyway, how hard can it be to write content and send messages?

 I understand that you want to figure it out.
 I want you to figure it out, too!

-In this blog post, I’ll share how you can figure it out while getting critical support to prevent you from making common - and costly - mistakes.
+In this blog post, I’ll share how you can figure it out while receiving critical support to prevent you from making common—and costly—mistakes.

 Job seekers